qmk/qmk_firmware/layouts/community/ergodox/j3rn/readme.md

 - **The key to the left of "Q" is Tab instead of Delete.**
 - **The rightmost big key on the left thumb is CMD (LGui) instead of Backspace.**
 - **The key to the left of Alt-Shift is an Alt key**.
 This is close to it's position on the Mac keyboard, though slightly further left.

+### Emacs changes
+- **Holding "S" sends "left shift," holding "D" sends "left control," and holding "F" sends "left alt."
+This is mirrored on the right side with "J," "K," and "L."** This should make it easy to use those crazy Escape-Meta-Alt-Control-Shift bindings.

 ### Other changes